 We hope you find this information helpful and informative.....In Tourism, nothing happens until a sale is made.
 What stimulates a sale?
 It's information of course.
 It is highlighting to travelers, before and during their trip, where they can enjoy fantastic experiences.
 And this is where the members of 'Visitor International - The International Association of Visitor Information Providers' come in.
 Our members provide visitors with the information to guide them.
 In this section, we highlight the importance of travel and tourism and of providing the brochure information to guide visitors.

-Bentley University, Center for Marketing Technology, in collaboration with Visitor International, undertook consumer research among visitors to 17 locations in North America, Europe and South Africa during the summer of 2016.
-The purpose of it was to understand the effectiveness of tourism brochures
+Bentley University, Center for Marketing Technology, in collaboration with Visitor International, undertook consumer research among visitors to 17 locations in North America and Europe during the summer of 2018.
+The purpose of it was to understand the effectiveness of tourism brochures.
+Here are some of the findings.

 The Center for Marketing Technology at Bentley University surveyed 1,560 hospitality professionals in the United States, Canada, France, Germany, Ireland and Greece.
 The survey shows they overwhelmingly favor the use of printed material as the best way to assist visitors during their stay when compared to any other method.
 98% of hospitality staff value printed visitor information, and 94% provide their guests with brochures, leaflets, flyers and maps.
 Check out the details.